saenyakorn/paradis-bot/README.md

 # Paradis Bot <!-- omit in toc -->

-Slack-like Discord bot for collaborative working
+Self-hosted Slack-like Discord bot for collaborative working on Discord

 # Table of Contents <!-- omit in toc -->